sql-machine-learning/elasticdl/experimental/swamp-optimization/mnist/README.md

 `--model-sample-interval` : how many batches to wait before dump a model.

+`--model-name` : the name of the net model (MNISTNet, CIFAR10Net, resnet18).

 `--data-type` : data type, valid values are mnist and cifar10.

 `--job-root-dir` : the storage path of job datanet and params.